 - Include shareable, novel content that has the potential to go viral, and include hashtags.

 - Quizzes are great for a socializer, they get to find out more about themselves, plus share the results with all their friends.

 - Avoid competition, that isn’t their motivation.

-Killers have strong competitive instincts.
+Have strong competitive instincts.
 They like scoring points, competing against people, taking part in challenges, winning and showing off their knowledge.

 - Include functions such as leaderboards, ranks, progress tracking, quizzes, and milestones.

 - Consider having users compete against each other.
 For example, a knowledge quiz or who can get the fastest time.

 - They enjoy influencing other players, for good or for evil!

 Photo: Graham Bower/Cult of Mac The Nike+ Run Club app is enjoyable for Killers looking to compete against themselves and others.